Internally Displaced Persons: Migrants Who Do Not Cross a National Border

 Just like refugees and asylum seekers, internally displaced persons (IDPs) flee due to war, violence, persecution, or natural disasters, and face devastating hardships due to displacement.
 IDPs leave their homes.
 But unlike refugees, they stay in their home country—often remaining close to conflict zones.

-By the end of 2017, there were 40 million IDPs worldwide—nearly twice the number of refugees.
+By the end of 2019, there were forty-six million IDPs worldwide—nearly twice the number of refugees.
 IDPs are an especially vulnerable group because they don’t have the same protections as refugees, even though they move for many of the same reasons refugees do.
-The majority of IDPs are women and children (some estimates are as high as 80 percent), and IDPs disproportionately come from already marginalized groups such as minority ethnic groups and indigenous populations.
+Women and children often make up the majority of the IDP populations (some estimates are as high as 80 percent), and IDPs disproportionately come from already marginalized groups such as minority ethnic groups and indigenous populations.
 They often have extremely high rates of malnutrition and death, and are more vulnerable to human trafficking.

 Why are conditions so dangerous for IDPs?

 Because IDPs do not cross an internationally recognized border, international law does not apply to them, depriving IDPs of the same rights and protections international law gives to refugees.
 Instead, IDPs fall under the laws of their own national government, which has likely failed them or caused their displacement in the first place.